 Let’s face it: there are few other MEC products as iconic as the Rad Pants.
-Over the Co-op’s 48-year history, Rad Pants have become pretty legendary and have a bit of an infamous backstory.
+Over MEC’s 49-year history, Rad Pants have become pretty legendary and have a bit of an infamous backstory.

 They first hit the MEC catalogue in 1989, and we never expected to be carrying them for decades.
 We ended up discontinuing the Rad Pants in 2001, only to bring them back a season later because so many members were asking for them.
 Eventually, they dropped out of our assortment and seemed destined to become part of MEC folklore or relegated to a lucky thrift-store find.

-Over the past few decades, Rad Pants have helped Canadians climb, hike, paddle, travel, bike and bask in the glory of bellowed thigh pockets.
-Since they’ve been discontinued, they’ve caused tearful outpourings of love and broken hearts at Annual General Meetings, spawned online obituaries and poetry, and caused heated debates over the merits and failings of different (non-Rad) reincarnations.
+For decades, Rad Pants have helped Canadians climb, hike, paddle, travel, bike and bask in the glory of bellowed thigh pockets.
+When they were discontinued, they caused tearful outpourings of love and broken hearts at Annual General Meetings, spawned online obituaries and poetry, and caused heated debates over the merits and failings of different (non-Rad) reincarnations.

 Problem-solving mode engaged, MEC designers turned to our friends at @vintage_mec.
 They were able to find us a pair of old MEC Rad Pants that we could chop up to give fabric samples to the mill.
-The new Rad Pants have the exact same fabric spec – except now the material is bluesign® approved for a reduced environmental footprint.
+The new Rad Pants have the exact same fabric spec as the original versions, and the material is bluesign® approved for a reduced environmental footprint.

 The design hasn’t changed at all from the Rad Pants you remember – even down to the old MEC logo.
-The only thing that has changed is that the fabric is now bluesign-approved®.
+Plus the fabric is now bluesign-approved®.

 Finally, as a finishing touch for these Rad Pants, the original MEC logo is back.
 To make sure we stayed true to the heritage label design, we tracked down the retired couple who used to own the now-closed factory that manufactured our woven labels.
 It turns out they had dusty boxes of original MEC woven labels tucked in the corner of their attic, which our new factory could use to recreate the design for the pants they were destined for.

-They’re back, but it’s a limited run.
-If you retired your old pair of Rad Pants decades ago, if you want to own a piece of your Co-op’s history, or if you’ve always wondered what all the Rad Pants hype is about, you’ve got another chance to snap up a pair.
+They’re back (again), but it’s a limited run (again).
+If you retired your old pair of Rad Pants decades ago, if you want to own a piece of MEC history, or if you’ve always wondered what all the Rad Pants hype is about, you’ve got another chance to snap up a pair.

 We’d say that these new Rad Pants are radder than ever… but really, they’re just as rad as they’ve always been.